benmarwick/JSTORr/README.md

 ```
 library(devtools)
+# download and install the package (do this only once ever per computer)
 install_github(repo = "JSTORr", username = "UW-ARCHY-textual-macroanalysis-lab")
 ```
 Error messages relating to rJava can probably be fixed by following exactly the instructions [here][SOrJava].